-The Catholic Church’s teaching on our union with all saints is a commonly misunderstood dogma.
+The Catholic Church’s teaching on the communion of saints is a commonly misunderstood dogma.
 Both Catholics and non-Catholics often have erroneous ideas about what this communion is.
-Some believe that Catholics worship saints and others believe that the saints are only those people in heaven and, thereby, exclude the saints on earth and in purgatory (for a better understanding of purgatory, click here).
-Both conceptions are incorrect and, since this is Solemnity of All Saints, I think a quick defense of this dogma is in order.
+Some believe that Catholics worship saints while others believe that the saints include only those in heaven, thereby excluding the saints on earth and in purgatory (for a better understanding of purgatory, click here).
+Both conceptions are incorrect and, since this is the Solemnity of All Saints, I think a quick defense of this dogma is in order.

 When I ask a fellow Christian, whether alive or physically dead, to pray for me, I am praying to a saint.
 Webster defines the word “pray” as a request or plea.
 Catholics merely ask the saints to pray to God, through Christ, on our behalf the same way we ask the saints on earth to pray to God on our behalf.
 Worship has nothing to do with these requests.
 Further, if a saint on earth dies, does he not continue to be a saint in heaven?
 Is the saint not closer to the Father by way of the saint’s perfection?